Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/7-P2P_Networking_slides.md

 ---
 ## Transports
 * TCP
-* UDP
+* UDP(Cannot use UDP alone transports must be reliable and ordered)
 * QUIC and more..
 Notes: Talk here about how you can use not only TCP but various other transports..
 ---
 ## Stream Multiplexing
-Notes: Very Brief overview maybe..
----
-## NAT
 Notes: Very Brief overview maybe..
 ---
 ## Security and Maliciousness